Immunodysregulation, polyendocrinopathy and enteropathy X-linked

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-immune system of a male baby in the first six months of life.
+autoimmune disease. it affects only males and starts in the first six months of life.
 The symptoms of IPEX syndrome include severe diarrhea, diabetes, skin conditions (such as eczema, erythroderma, or psoriasis), and thyroid disease (thyroiditis).
-Some cases of IPEX syndrome have been shown to be caused by a change (mutation) of the FOXP3 gene, which is located on the X chromosome.
-Treatment of IPEX syndrome consists of medications that limit immune system functioning; a bone marrow transplantation can cure some cases of this condition.
-In a separate condition known as IPEX-like syndrome, affected individuals may have symptoms similar to those of IPEX syndrome but no mutation can be found in the FOXP3 gene; both males and females have been diagnosed with IPEX-like syndrome.
-The cause of IPEX-like syndrome has not yet been identified.Immunodysregulation polyendocrinopathy enteropathy x-linked (IPEX) syndrome is a condition that affects the
+IPEX syndrome is caused by changes (mutations) of the FOXP3 gene, which is located on the X chromosome.
+There are several other diseases that are very similar to the IPEX syndrome, caused by mutations in other genes and that affect both males and females.
+Treatment of IPEX syndrome consists of medications that limit immune system function; a bone marrow transplantation is the only treatment that can cure the disease, but it may have several complications.
+Research is ongoing for new and safer treatments.Immunodysregulation polyendocrinopathy enteropathy x-linked (IPEX) syndrome is a rare

 - Genetics Home Reference (GHR) contains information on Immunodysregulation, polyendocrinopathy and enteropathy X-linked.
 This website is maintained by the National Library of Medicine.